Havasupai Parents Demand Fixes to Wretched School

 “Eleven-year-old Plaintiff Stephen C. was indicted in federal court for pulling the cord out of the back of computer monitor,” according to the complaint.

 “Twelve-year-old Plaintiff Durell P., who has multiple disabilities and was the victim of sexual abuse as a young child, is currently being criminally prosecuted for assault for pushing a teacher.
-He spent over a week at the CRIT [Colorado River Indian Tribes] detention facility.”
+He spent over a week at the CRIT [Colorado Rive Indian Tribes] detention facility.”

 The families seek declaratory judgment that the defendants have failed to provide Havasupai children with a basic education, in violation of 5 U.S.C. § 706.
 They also want the defendants ordered to write and institute a real curriculum, including Havasupai culture, adequate help for students with disabilities and special needs, and remedial education, including for students who no longer attend the school.